mleduque/TheSwordofNoober/tnoober/readme/tnoober-readme-english.txt

 - Le Marquis (the d'Oghmatiques): Provided French translation.
 - Spellhold Studios team for hosting the mod Forum ( http://www.shsforums.net/topic/36038-the-sword-of-noober/ ).

-If you see your suggestion in the mod and do not see your name here, please e-mail me  (See below) and I will gladly add it.
+(If you see your suggestion in the mod and do not see your name here, please e-mail me (See below) and I will gladly add it.)
+If you wish to translate the mod, have a suggestion, or should encounter any bugs, please report them to the maintainers at the <a href="http://www.shsforums.net/topic/36038-the-sword-of-noober/">mod forum</a>.</br>

 ///////////////